tiprankstipranks

 We may need additional capital to execute our strategic plan.

-Although we believe that we have sufficient capital to fund our operations for at least the next 12 months, we may require additional capital to fully fund our current strategic plan, which includes continuing to scale our Cologuard and precision oncology tests and developing a pipeline of future products and services.
+Although we believe that we have sufficient capital to fund our operations for at least the next 12 months, we may require additional capital to fully fund our current strategic plan, which includes continuing to scale our screening and precision oncology tests and developing a pipeline of future products and services.
 Additional financing may not be available in amounts or on terms satisfactory to us or at all.
-Our success in raising additional capital may be significantly affected by general market conditions, the market price of our common stock, our financial condition and existing indebtedness, uncertainty about the future commercial success of our current products and services, the development and commercial success of future products or services, regulatory developments, the status and scope of our intellectual property, any ongoing litigation, our compliance with applicable laws and regulations and other factors.
+Our success in raising additional capital may be significantly affected by general market conditions, the market price of our common stock, our financial condition and existing indebtedness, uncertainty about the future commercial success of our current products and services, the development and commercial success of future products or services, regulatory developments, the status and scope of our intellectual property, any ongoing litigation, our compliance with applicable laws and regulations, and other factors.
 If we raise additional funds through the sale of equity, convertible debt or other equity-linked securities, our shareholders' ownership will be diluted, and the market price of our common stock could be depressed.
-We may issue securities that have rights, preferences and privileges senior to our common stock.
+We may issue securities that have rights, preferences, and privileges senior to our common stock.
 If we raise additional funds through collaborations, licensing arrangements or other structured financing transactions, we may relinquish rights to our technologies, products or services, grant security interests in our assets or grant licenses to third parties on terms that are unfavorable to us.

 Debt & Financing - Risk 2

-Our significant indebtedness could adversely affect our business, financial condition, and results of operations and our ability to meet our payment obligations under such indebtedness and limit our ability to raise additional capital to fund our operations.
+Our significant indebtedness could adversely affect our business, financial condition and results of operations, and our ability to meet our payment obligations under such indebtedness and limit our ability to raise additional capital to fund our operations.

-Corporate Activity and Growth2 | 4.2%
+Corporate Activity and Growth2 | 3.8%

 Corporate Activity and Growth - Risk 1